BIBI78/s1/README.md

 ## Testing

-All testing in this project has been done manually during the development process, the project has not followed the principles of test driven development.
-Testing has for the most part followed the track of the user stories.
-Everytime a user story is concluded testing has occured.
-Each version has been tested before commited and the testing has been conducted in these steps:

-- Code validation
-- Functionality (That it actually does what it is supposed to)
+All testin has been done manually.
+Testing as much as possible is reflected in the user stories.
+Testing has been done constantly throughout the manifestations of this project.

+This is more or less how testing was done

+- Does the code do what I want it to do?
+- Are there any bugs ?
-- Bug elimination
+- Remove bugs
-- CRUD (On those sections when this occur)
+- Test for CRUD functionality
+- Make code "pretty"
+- Run through validator

 During the development process a lot of bugs has been discovered.
 A portion of them are presented in the Bugs during development section.